-73. In the NOPR, the Commission proposed modifications to the pro forma LGIA to allow interconnection customers to exercise the option to build regardless of whether the transmission provider can meet the interconnection customer's proposed dates.
+73. In the NOPR, the Commission proposed modifications to the pro forma LGIA to allow interconnection customers to exercise the option to build regardless of whether the transmission provider can meet the interconnection customer's proposed dates.126

 74. Generally, in the interconnection process, the transmission provider is responsible for the construction of all network upgrades and the transmission provider's interconnection facilities.
-Under article 5.1.3 of the current pro forma LGIA, however, the interconnection customer has the option to build the transmission provider's interconnection facilities and stand alone network upgrades, but only if the transmission provider notifies the interconnection customer that the transmission provider cannot complete construction of such facilities by the interconnection customer's proposed in-service date, initial synchronization date, or commercial operation date; this is termed the "option to build."
-To expand the opportunity for interconnection customers to exercise the option to build to reduce costs or complete construction more quickly, the Commission proposed in the NOPR to allow the interconnection customer to exercise the
+Under article 5.1.3 of the current pro forma LGIA, however, the interconnection customer has the option to build the transmission provider's interconnection facilities127 and stand alone network upgrades,128 but only if the

-According to the pro forma LGIA:
+127 According to the pro forma LGIA:

 Transmission Provider's Interconnection Facilities shall mean all facilities and equipment owned, controlled or operated by the Transmission Provider from the Point of Change of Ownership to the Point of Interconnection as identified in Appendix A to the Standard Large Generator Interconnection Agreement, including any modifications, additions or upgrades to such facilities and equipment.
-Transmission Provider's Interconnection Facilities are sole use facilities and shall not include Distribution Upgrades, Stand Alone Network Upgrades or Network Upgrades.
+Transmission Provider's Interconnection Facilities are (continued ...)